TheBevyFlock/bevy_new_2d/README.md

   [`Known Limitations`](https://github.com/TheBevyFlock/bevy_simple_subsecond_system/?tab=readme-ov-file#known-limitations)
   section and comment out the `bevy/dynamic_linking` feature in [`Cargo.toml`](./Cargo.toml)!

-  Next, annotate your systems to enable hot-patching for them.
+  Annotate your systems to enable hot-patching for them.
   The functions they call can be hot-patched too; no annotation required!

   ```rust